getkoala/libduckdb-docker/README.md

 On MacOS you should be a [`brew install duckdb`](https://github.com/suketa/ruby-duckdb#pre-requisite-setup-macos) away from fixing that and getting the gem to be built.

-On Linux machines you'll need to [download the lates C++ package release for DuckDB](https://github.com/suketa/ruby-duckdb#pre-requisite-setup-linux) and make it available for use by Ruby.
+On Linux machines you'll need to [download the latest C++ package release for DuckDB](https://github.com/suketa/ruby-duckdb#pre-requisite-setup-linux) and make it available for use by Ruby.
 In `Dockerfile` terms, this should do the trick: